 I started playing with them 3 years ago, beginning with a Raspberry PI2.
 A year later I "graduated" into a setup that was a bit more advanced...
 A 12 Euro OrangePI board, that I assembled into an always-on file server, and borgbackup server; with an I2C attached LCD screen, a fan, and various other bells and whistles.

 I was pretty sure that for my needs, the price/performance ratio I reached with the OrangePI was unbeatable.
-The nearest "competitor", the Raspberry PI3 was three times as expensive - and at the same time offered substantially less I/O-performance (since in RPIs everything must pass through a single USB root hub).
+The nearest "competitor", the Raspberry PI3 was three times as expensive - and in my experiments, delivered less than half I/O-performance (since in RPIs everything must pass through a single USB root hub).

 But then, a month ago, while browsing in CNX software, I stumbled on an article about an Intel-based Single Board Computer (SBC); that apparently cost only 35$, while being equipped with a 4 core Atom processor, 2GB of RAM, and 16GB of EMMC.
 And this being an Intel machine, it came with USB3.0; and also Gigabit Ethernet; and Wi-Fi.

 If you keep in touch with the current state of computer HW, your reaction to this is probably like mine: